 One of the greatest challenges of the spiritual life is to receive God's forgiveness.
-There is something in we humans that keeps us clinging to our past resentments and prevents God from effecting any real change in us.
-While God wants to restore me to the full dignity of God's child, I keep insisting that I will settle for being a hired servant.
+There is something in us humans that keeps us clinging to our past resentments and prevents God from effecting any real change in us.
+While God wants to restore me to the full dignity of a child, I keep insisting that I will settle for being a hired servant.
 Do I want to be truly restored to the full responsibility of being a mature person?
 Do I truly want to be so totally forgiven that a completely new way of living becomes possible?
 Do I trust myself and such a radical reclamation?
 Do I want to break away from my deep-rooted running away and surrender myself so absolutely to God's love that a new person can emerge?
 Receiving forgiveness requires a total willingness to let God be God and do all the healing, restoring and renewing.
-God takes the initiative in our healing as the father takes initiative with his younger son, lost son #1.
-P.53 Nouwen
+God takes the initiative in our healing as does the father take the initiative with lost son #1.
+P.53 Nouwen (Return painting)

-(Return to first painting)

-So the younger son set off and went to his father but while he was still far off, his father saw him and filled with compassion, he ran and put his arms around him and kissed him.
+So the younger son set off and went to his father but while he was still far off, his father saw him and was filled with compassion, he ran and put his arms around him and kissed him.
 Rembrandt did some sketches of the father running to the son but settled on this simple still life embrace filled with silent acceptance and light.
-The desperate state of the younger son is accentuated by his shaven head - gone are the arrogant locks of Rembrandt's previous self-portrait.
+The desperate state of the younger son is accentuated by his shaven head - gone are the arrogant locks of Rembrandt's previous portrait.
 His head is bald, like a newborn's and buried in his father's abdomen because he cannot look him in the face.
-It appears as if he is a bald newborn coming out of his mother's womb.
-Is Rembrandt portraying not only the return to the Father, but also the return to the womb of God who is Mother as well as Father?
+It appears as if he is a bald newborn coming out of his mother's womb actually.
+Was Rembrandt portraying not simply the return to the Father, but also the return to the womb of God who is Mother as well as Father?

 The prodigal's robe is gone, likely gambled away, his clothing torn and the sole of his sandal has broken away, exposing a bare foot in a state of utter humility.
-But he has a sword at his side, likely given to him by his father as a sign of his son-ship.
-That he still has this sword in his possession suggests that he kept the symbol of son-ship.
+But he has a sword at his side, likely given to him by his father and is a sign of his son-ship.
+That he still has this sword in his possession suggests that he kept the symbol of his son-ship.
 While he left his father, he remembered that he still belonged to him.
 This is an important biblical point.
 In Genesis, even after Cain kills his brother, God tells him, I will protect you for you are made in my image.
 No matter how far we stray, we still belong to God for we are created in the image of God.
-The younger son, for all his offensiveness knows to whom he belongs to and to whom he can return.
+The younger son, for all his offensiveness knows to whom he belongs to to whom he can return.
 His face here is indistinguishable of age, race or even gender.
 He could be anyone of us.
-We too are held in the embrace of our Divine parent and are surrounded by light.
+Nouwen describes him as a newborn birthing out of the womb.
+He is held in the embrace of his parent and they are surrounded by light.